Laytime: Case law

+Another case in 2011, Suek AG v Glencore International AG (The "Hang Ta"), addressed a difference of interpretation between the parties to the contract as to giving of a NOR at "a usual waiting place" instead of at the intended discharge berth.
+The intended berth was occupied, and also access was affected by inclement weather conditions, so there were two contending reasons for the delayed berthing.
+Glencore argued that the NOR was given too early and was therefore invalid, because the berth's occupation by another vessel was not the sole reason operating to affect berthing, but the court rejected their argument and supported SUEK.

+Lay days

-"Laytime" should not be confused with "Laydays" because "Laydays" is the period within which the Shipowner has to make the vessel "ready" to the Charterer at the place and time agreed in the charter party.
-"Cancelling Date" is the last day of "Laydays" and acts as a deadline to tender "Notice of Readiness".
-A ship (vessel) failing to become an "Arrived Ship" by tendering a valid Notice of Readiness, bears the risk of being refused/cancelled by Charterers as per Charter-Party provisions.
+"Laytime" should not be confused with "Lay days".
+The latter refers to the period within which the shipowner should make the vessel "ready" to the Charterer at the place and time agreed in the charter party.
+"Cancelling Date" is the last day of "Lay days" and acts as a deadline to tender "Notice of Readiness".
+A ship (vessel) failing to become an "Arrived Ship" by tendering a valid Notice of Readiness bears the risk of being refused/cancelled by Charterers as per Charter-Party provisions.